- Prayer and Worship

 Trade policy must reflect principles of just development.
-The United States, as a wealthy country, should reduce the subsidies, tariffs, and quotas that severely constrict the ability of poorer countries to market their products and sustain their agriculture.
-Trade agreements should lead to economic and social improvements at home and abroad, particularly for poor and vulnerable workers and their families.
+The United States should reduce the subsidies, tariffs, and quotas that severely constrict the ability of poorer countries to market their own products and sustain their own agriculture.
+It is imperative that trade agreements contribute to economic and social development at home and abroad, particularly for poor and vulnerable workers and their families.
 For more information on USCCB's trade policy, see our BACKGROUNDER ON TRADE: http://www.usccb.org/issues-and-action/human-life-and-dignity/global-issues/trade/backgrounder-on-trade.cfm

 Foreign assistance efforts must support the identification and promotion of key public policy innovations for poverty reduction and inclusive development in the region.
 The U.S. Government should focus its foreign assistance programs to expand its partnerships with local governments, the private sector, and civil society to identify and develop public policy innovations in the region that demonstrate substantive impacts on poverty reduction, social inclusion and disaster risk reduction.

-Expansion of employment opportunities in the region would help reduce poverty and the incentive for many migrants to look for employment in the United States.
-Implementation of economic policies that create living-wage jobs is vital, especially for those without advanced skills.
+The creation of employment opportunities in Mexico and Central America would help to reduce poverty and would mitigate the incentive for many migrants to look for employment in the United States.
+The implementation of economic policies in these countries that create living-wage jobs is vital, especially for Latin Americans without advanced skills.
 Investments in health, housing and educational systems in these nations must be improved to provide the basis for enhanced employment opportunities for workers.